koonerts/algo/docs/algo-templates.md

     FOR i FROM 1 TO n DO
       FOR w FROM 0 TO capacity DO
         IF weights[i-1] > w THEN
-          // Current item is too heavy for this capacity dp[i][w] = dp[i-1][w]
+          // Current item is too heavy FOR this capacity dp[i][w] = dp[i-1][w]
         ELSE
           // Max of including or excluding the current item